Let

 which may be written as

-We differentiate the left and right sides of the above, using the chain rule on the right hand side, to obtain
+We differentiate both side with respect to x, using the chain rule on the right hand side, to obtain

 The above gives